chilarai/list-of-programming-languages/README.md

 -   `50-common-languages.html` list is updated from [Githut](https://madnight.github.io/githut/#/pull_requests/2021/4)

 ## Contributors
-Thank you all contributors of HacktoberFest 2022 for making this project a success.
+Thanking all the contributors of HacktoberFest 2022 for making this project a success.
 Hope this helps other people

 <a href="https://github.com/chilarai/list-of-programming-languages/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=chilarai/list-of-programming-languages" />